Favorite Christmas Read Alouds

 What I love about this book: play on words, humor, self-confidence, and fitting in lessons,

-Synopsis: Olive was a dog who realized that she should be one of Santa’s reindeer because of mistaken lyrics she heard on the radio.
+Synopsis: Olive is a dog who realizes that she should be one of Santa’s reindeer because of mistaken lyrics she heard on the radio.
 So, she hops on some buses and trains to make her way to the North Pole.
 Once there, Santa and his reindeer welcome Olive and let her join them.
 When things start going wrong, Olive proves that she is a useful addition to the reindeer even though she isn’t really supposed to be there.

 Favorite Christmas Read Aloud #5: